 As a realtor who started his career the day the market crashed in 1989, I speak from experience when I say Buyers need to exercise caution.
 After all, it's easy to turn a blind eye to history when, for the past two decades, the Toronto real estate market has consistently increased in size and value (with the exception of 2008 when Toronto values flat-lined when the rest of the globe went through its Sub-Prime mortgage crisis).
-Having helped buyers and sellers navigate the market through its 3-year decline from 1989 to 1993 and then slowly recovered (which, may I say, entailed a completely different set of negotiating skills), I admit I can be risk-averse.
+Having helped buyers and sellers navigate the market through its 3 year decline from 1989 to 1993 and then slowly recovered (which, may I say, entailed a completely different sets of negotiating skills), I admit I can be risk-adverse.
 But isn't having a realtor who demonstrates prudence a good thing?
-Here is a post from 2009 that offers a cautionary approach to real estate --> From Boom to Balance in the City of Toronto.
+Here is a post from 2009 that offers a cautionary approach to real estate –> From Boom to Balance in the City of Toronto.

 So, take heart.
 While it may feel hopeless in the heat of the market (consider reading April's Dear Urbaneer: Why Is The Toronto Real Estate Market So Hot?), allow yourself to be encouraged by prior house hunting generations.
 Ask any mortgage holder in the 80s and they’ll tell you: those were crazy times (and not just because of the shoulder pads!).
 Those that weathered it and employed a prudent, long-term 'buy and hold' strategy are reaping the rewards today.

 As long as you purchase within your means and be prepared to sit tight, you will too.